 • Quality Improvement Project

-• Travel to the American College of Cardiology Annual Meeting and the Mountain States Residency Conference
+• Travel to the American College of Cardiology Annual Meeting or similar meeting and the Mountain States Residency Conference

 Staffing Requirements

-Residents will staff every third weekend with half the year taking place in the coronary intensive care unit and half the year in the cardiothoracic intensive care unit
+Residents will staff every third weekend (30 weekend shifts) and one minor and one major holiday.
+The resident will staff half the year in the coronary intensive care unit and half the year in the cardiothoracic intensive care unit.

 Application Requirements